MobilityOS/Mobility/Documents/Design/Alice.md

-﻿# Mobility Alice
+﻿# Mobility Alice Design Documents

-The lightweight implementation of Microsoft Remote Desktop Protocol (RDP) server for embedded and bare-metal environments.
+Mobility Alice is a lightweight implementation of Microsoft Remote Desktop Protocol (RDP) server for embedded and bare-metal environments.

 **Work In Progress**